Jisr az-Zarqa: Demographics

 The inhabitants of Jisr az-Zarqa are primarily Muslim.

+The people of Jisr az-Zarqa belong to the Ghawarna, i.e. people of the Ghor, a plain situated at the lowest end of a drainage system.
+They come from various places.
+Some are descendants of Sudanese people brought to work as slaves for neighboring Bedouin tribes.

 In 2020, the Mossawa Center, which advocates for Arab-Israeli rights, stated that 80% of residents live below the poverty line.
 Unemployment is high, and those who hold down a job on average earn half the national average in terms of income.
 Additionally, the average income in the village is only about half that of the national average.
 In 2006 it had the highest school dropout rate in the country, at 12%.
 By 2020, less than a quarter (23%) of high school students went on to graduate.

 A local resident, Mariam Amash, applied for a new identity card in Hadera in February 2008, using a birth document issued by the Ottoman Empire showing she was born in 1888.
 If verified by the Guinness Book of World Records, this would have made her the oldest living person in the world at 120.
-She died on December 22, 2012 at the age of 124.
+She died on December 22, 2012, at the age of 124.

 In 1998, the first multiple kidney transplant in Israel took place between a couple from Jisr az-Zarqa and a Jewish couple from Jerusalem.